AviatrixSystems/Docs/StartUpGuides/aws_getting_started_guide.rst

 .. note::

   Note that if you use a shared VPC, different accounts are not allowed to see each other’s instances.
 This is by design by AWS.
 In this case, put in a feature request with AWS to allow users inside RAM permissions to allow all accounts in each shared subnet to see all the instances in the subnet.
-Otherwise, features like CoPilot AppIQ, SmartGroups, and others will not work properly in your account.
+Otherwise, certain Aviatrix features will not work properly in your account.

 Creating a New VPC
 ***********************